fmaste/Haskell/nix/Internals.md

 ### Cache

-As I read, everything Nix needs is on the top level ```/nix``` folder, but for obvious performance reasons it's also using a sqlite database as cache. ***This cache will also appear in non-root user's homes that interact with nix***:
+As I read, everything Nix needs is on the top level ```/nix``` folder, but for obvious performance reasons it's also using a sqlite database as cache. ***An independent cache will also appear in non-root user's homes that interact with nix***:

 ```console
 $ sudo ls -la /root/.cache/nix/